-Pulmonaria do like it shady and cooler and if grown in full sun this may scorch the leaves and make them more prone to mildew.
-When growing Pulmonaria, after flowering, remove any damaged or tired looking leaves which will also make way for the new leaf growth which appears in the summer .
-Remove also any leaves showing signs of mildew and Pulmonaria will show new growth of leaves in the summer.
+Pulmonaria like cool shady conditions and are not generally happy in full sun.
+Pulmoniar grown in too much sun may scorch on the leaves and be more prone to mildew.
+When growing Pulmonaria, after flowering, remove any damaged or tired looking leaves which will also make way for the new leaf growth which appears in the summer.
+Also remove from Pulmonaria any leaves showing signs of mildew and Pulmonaria will show new growth of leaves in the summer.
 Like Hellebores, the old leaves on Pulmonarias tend to lie at the base of the plant with the new growth in the centre, so it is best to cut off all the old growth near the ground, leaving the new fresh foliage uppermost.
 When growing Pulmonaria this cutting back of the old leaves will much improve the appearance of the plant.

 Pulmonaria are good for Bees

 For me, a good reason to grow Pulmonaria is to provide a source of nectar for early foraging bees, such as hungry queen bumblebees.
-Pulmonaria attract solitary bees, as in the image left showing a bee, early in the season on a P. sissinghurst white.
-In some ways Pulmonaria are not a showy plant, relatively low growing with small flowers but they are a useful addition to a wildlife friendly garden because they are one of the few plants flowering in February, March and April which specifically attract solitary bees and the hairy footed bee.
+Pulmonaria attracts solitary bees, as in the image left showing a bee, early in the season on a P. 'sissinghurst white'.
+In some ways Pulmonaria are not a showy plant, relatively low growing with small flowers but they are a useful addition to a wildlife friendly garden because they are one of the few plants flowering in February and March and which specifically attract solitary bees and the hairy footed bee.
 For more about the hairy footed bee, check out this link.

 How to propagate Pulmonaria

-Pulmonaria self seed although not as to be a nuisance and it is easy to remove unwanted seedlings.
+Pulmonaria self seed although not so much as to be a nuisance and it is easy to remove unwanted seedlings.